skyler-ferrante/ncurses-pong/README.md

     $ ./pong

-To use another color set (6 in total)
+To use another color set (6 in total) give -number

     $ ./pong -2

     $ ./pong -3

+To use practice mode (one player mode) give -p (before number)

+    $ ./pong -p

+    $ ./pong -p2

 Screenshots: